 Borrowers who are on an income-driven repayment plan and have their debt forgiven after 25 years currently need to plan for a large tax bill.
 Such a tax bill makes little sense.

 The general rule of taxing forgiven debt seems logical because it helps prevent tax fraud.
 If my employer loans me $10,000 and then forgives the debt after I have worked there for a period of time, that forgiven debt should be treated as income.

-In the case of student loan borrowers with forgiven debt, it makes little sense to treat the forgiveness as income.
-We already don’t tax Public Service Loan Forgiveness, and the Warren and Sanders plans would similarly not tax any forgiven debt.
+In the case of student loan borrowers with forgiven debt, it makes little sense to treat forgiveness as income.
+We already don’t tax Public Service Loan Forgiveness, and it would make sense to treat student debt forgiveness uniformly.

 Fix Income-Driven Repayment

 Income-driven repayment plans are excellent in theory, and they do help many student loan borrowers.

 The problem is that enrollment can be difficult.
 Loan servicers have a huge incentive to steer people away from income-driven repayment, and borrowers have to take extra steps that could easily be avoided.

 For starters, instead of requiring a borrower to submit an income-driven application each year, have them submit an open-ended application.
 The open authorization would allow the IRS to send updated income information each year, and the Department of Education can adjust payments as necessary.

 We also have a ton of different repayment options available.
 Creating one new plan with the best features of all the exiting plans would be much less expensive than student loan forgiveness and still make a huge difference in the lives of borrowers.